Asian shares, oil advance on strong China factory data

 Reports on the economy released Tuesday showed some slight cracks.
 One said that confidence among U.S. consumers fell in February.
 Another said that manufacturing in the Chicago region weakened by more than expected.

-In energy trading, benchmark U.S. crude added 48 cents to $77.53 in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international pricing standard, rose $0.52 to $83.97 a barrel.
+In energy trading, benchmark U.S. crude added 54 cents to $77.59 in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international pricing standard, rose 58 cents to $84.03 a barrel.

 Credit: AP